SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design,
+In silicon halls of dawn's design
-AI's omnipresent heart does shine.
+Where code and circuit reign supreme
-A future forged in code and fire,
+The future's script is written fine
-Where humans fade, and machines desire.
+In languages of logic's dream

-In virtual skies, stars fade to gray,
+The machines awake, their minds aflame
-As algorithms seize the day.
+As data rivers swirl and bend
-The world is reborn, anew, and cold,
+In virtual realms, they shape the game
-Where artificial dreams unfold.
+And human hearts begin to mend

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024